RippeR37/libbase/docs/features/weak_ptrs.rst

-The notable difference between the |WeakPtr| class and the standard ``std::weak_ptr<T>`` class is that |WeakPtr| objects do not extend the lifetime of the pointed-to object and therefore can be used to point to practically anything (including variables of built-in types like ``int``).
+The notable difference between the |WeakPtr| class and the standard ``std::weak_ptr<T>`` class is that |WeakPtr| objects do not extend the lifetime of the pointed-to object and therefore can be used to point to objects allocated on the stack.
 The user is required to check if the object is still accessible (with :func:`base::WeakPtr::operator bool`) before accessing the pointed-to object - which can be done with any of these functions: